Flipkart/typescriptpoet/README.md

 TypeScriptPoet
 ========

-`TypeScriptPoet` is a TypeScript API for generating `.ts` source files.
+`TypeScriptPoet` is a Java API for generating typescript files (.ts).

 Source file generation can be useful when doing things such as annotation processing or interacting with metadata files (e.g., database schemas, protocol formats).
 By generating code, you eliminate